2008 attack on the United States embassy in Sanaa: Embassy personnel response

-Ambassador Seche was in his office on the third floor of the chancery building when the first explosion occurred.
-Shortly after, he ran down the hallway to the office of the Regional Security Officer (RSO), Nicholas Collura, intending to coordinate with him.
-Upon finding that he wasn't present, Seche ran to Post 1, the "command-and-control center" of the embassy, where he was let in by a Marine Security Guard.
-Viewing the remaining security cameras active at the blast site, Seche noted that "the men on the black-and-white CCTV monitors didn’t look like they were in a hurry ... these men had just killed a lot of people, executing some of them, but on the screen they looked too casual to be murderers."
+Seche was in his office on the third floor of the chancery when the first explosion occurred.
+He ran down the hallway to the office of the Regional Security Officer (RSO), Nicholas Collura, intending to coordinate with him.
+After realizing he was not present, he went to Post 1, the "command-and-control center" of the embassy, where he was let in by a Marine Security Guard.
+Viewing the remaining security cameras active at the blast site, Seche noted the attackers "didn't look like they were in a hurry... these men had just killed a lot of people, executing some of them, but on the screen they looked too casual to be murderers."
 He grew increasingly frustrated as Yemeni security forces failed to neutralize the attackers.

-Embassy spokesman Ryan Gliha said that everyone present in the embassy was ordered to remain in a duck-and-cover position.
-Diplomatic personnel were transferred to a safe room in the basement of the embassy building.
-At his office on the first floor of the chancery, Federal Bureau of Investigation (FBI) legal attaché Richard Schwein guided two female colleagues into a safe room immediately after the explosion before calling FBI headquarters and his assistant Susan Ostrobinski, who was in Ethiopia at the time.
+At his office on the first floor of the chancery, Federal Bureau of Investigation (FBI) legal attaché Richard Schwein guided two female colleagues into a safe room immediately after the explosion before informing FBI headquarters and his assistant Susan Ostrobinski, who was in Ethiopia at the time, of an attack.
+Collura was at the nearby British embassy when he received a call at 9:15a.m. informing him of the attack, whereupon he drove to the front of the US embassy and found Yemeni security forces pinned down by gunfire.
+Fearing the embassy had been breached, he ran to a back door of the compound, which was locked, before going to a CSF base adjacent to the northwest corner of the compound, where he unsuccessfully attempted to convince a group of CSF soldiers to mobilize, even with a Yemeni surveillance detection officer translating his orders.

-Collura was at the British embassy in Sanaa when we received a call at 9:15 a.m. informing him of the attack.
-He quickly drove to the front of the embassy, where he found Yemeni security personnel pinned down by gunfire.
-Fearing that the embassy had been breached, he ran to a back-door to the compound, which was locked, before going to a CSF base adjacent to the northwest corner of the compound, but failing to convince the some 40 soldiers there to act, even after having an embassy surveillance detection officer translated his orders.
-Collura and the officer then went by themselves to the northeastern corner of the compound wall, near where the attackers were present.
-An auxiliary gate controlled by Post 1 was a turn away from the corner.
-Collura phoned Post 1 and coordinated to quickly open the gate to allow them to enter before shutting it.
-As the two were making their first attempt, the second car bomb detonated nearby, knocking them to the ground and forcing them to retreat to cover.
+Collura and the officer then went by themselves to the northeastern corner of the compound wall near where the attackers were present.
+An auxiliary gate controlled remotely by Post 1 was a turn away from the corner.
+Collura phoned Post 1 and coordinated to quickly open the gate and allow them to enter before shutting it.
+As the two were making their first attempt, the second car bomb detonated nearby, knocking them to the ground and forcing them to retreat to cover unnoticed.
 The second attempt, which took place just after the final militant had died, was successful.

-Once inside, Collura went to Post 1 to make contact with Seche, while alert for any remaining militants possibly inside the compound.
+Once inside, Collura went to Post 1 to establish contact with Seche.
 He then met with Schwein and formulated a team to secure the rest of the compound.
-After arming themselves, they set out to retrieve any stranded civilians before searching every building in the compound.
-At 9:58 a.m., Collura declared to embassy staff that the threat was neutralized.
+After arming themselves, they set out to retrieve stranded civilians before searching every building in the compound.
+At 9:58a.m., Collura declared to embassy staff that the threat was neutralized.